Romans 6:14 For sin will have no dominion over you, for you are not under law but under grace.

 Paul then claims that those united in Christ, have crucified their ‘old man’ so that we are no longer enslaved to sin, (“sin will have no dominion over you” v.14).
 Our ‘old man’, the slave to sin, having died to sin, is now acquitted from, or justified from our prior sins (not guilty “under the law”) ~

 Romans 6:5-7 5For if we have been united with him in a death like his, we shall certainly be united with him in a resurrection like his.
 6We know that our old self was crucified with him in order that the body of sin might be brought to nothing, so that we would no longer be enslaved to sin.
 7For one who has died has been justified from sin.

-Then Paul refers to the resurrection of the Messiah from the dead because, having no sin, death had no dominion over him; now alive he lives to do the will of God ~
+Then Paul referred to the resurrection of the Messiah from the dead because, having no sin himself, death had no dominion over him.
+Now alive, he lives to do the will of God ~

 Romans 6:8-10 8But if we died with Christ, we believe that we shall also live with him; 9knowing that Christ being raised from the dead dies no more; death no more hath dominion over him.
 10For the death that he died, he died unto sin once: but the life that he lives, he lives unto God.

 The next 3 verses by Paul are critical, because they highlight the context that culminates with the verse in question.
 The “context” is sins dominion or reign in our lives.
 Paul is telling us that if we are alive in Christ, we must consider ourselves dead to the act of sinning.
 He does not say that sin doesn’t exist anymore, he tells us that we are not to obey it now that we are in the Messiah.

 We must not let ourselves “obey” the lusts of the flesh anymore, which would let sin continue to have dominion over us (shall we continue in sin? v.1).